cchitsiang/awesome-stars/README.md

 - [functionland/fotos](https://github.com/functionland/fotos) - This is an opensource gallery app in react native with the same smoothness and features of Google Photos and Apple Photos.
 It is backend gnostic and connects to decentralized backends like "box", "Dfi
 - [shuding/tilg](https://github.com/shuding/tilg) - A magical React Hook that helps you debug components.
 - [heapland/heapland](https://github.com/heapland/heapland) - Universal interface for data services
-- [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
 - [facebook/lexical](https://github.com/facebook/lexical) - Lexical is an extensible text editor framework that provides excellent reliability, accessibility and performance.
 - [salto-io/salto](https://github.com/salto-io/salto) - Salto enables you to manage your business applications' configuration in code